Dr. Eric Cerre’s Extraordinary Pain Relief

 Most people who develop plantar fasciitis are between 40 to 60 years old.

-The body contains locations where if pressure is applied properly, they can lead to functional changes.
-These areas are what we call “trigger points.”, The five key trigger points of plantar fasciitis include:
+The body contains locations where if pressure is applied properly, it can lead to functional changes.
+These areas are what we call “trigger points.”
+The five key trigger points of plantar fasciitis include:

 Gastrocnemius